By Paul Martinez

 Control

 The third main difference is the control over the flow of processes.
-Owners of eCommerce businesses have full control over the entire process, from customers’ online orders to the delivery of products at their homes.
-At the same time, the dropshipping business model has minimal control over the processes.
-The business owner only has powers limited to customer orders, and inventory management is the dropshipper’s task.
+Owners of eCommerce businesses have complete control over the entire process, from customers’ online orders to the delivery of products at their homes.

 Initial Investment